 5 Ways to Tackle Everyday Stress and Anxiety

-The past year has certainly been one of the most stressful in living memory for many people.
-Along with a global pandemic, a growing number of people are reporting increased levels of stress, anxiety, and concern.
-In the US, over 18% of the adult population complains from experiencing anxiety, and the added worries about health, employment, and safety only add to this further.
+The past year has been among the most stressful in living memory for many people.
+Along with a global pandemic, a growing number of people are reporting increased stress, anxiety, and concern levels.
+In the US, over 18% of the adult population complains of experiencing anxiety, and the added worries about health, employment, and safety only add to this further.

 5 Ways to Tackle Everyday Stress and Anxiety

-While factors outside your body might trigger stress and anxiety, the things that happen within have a much bigger influence than you may think.
-One important area to address is what you eat, as a healthy diet or lack of, can significantly impact how you respond to stressful situations.
-Stressful events can have various physical effects, from changing hormonal levels in your body to increasing blood sugar levels.
-By taking care of what you eat, you can help your body stabilize more easily after any stressful fluctuations.
+While factors outside your body might trigger stress and anxiety, the things that happen within have a much more significant influence than you may think.
+One vital area to address is what you eat, as a healthy diet, or lack thereof, can significantly impact how you respond to stressful situations.
+Stressful events can have various physical effects, from changing hormonal levels to increasing blood sugar levels.
+Taking care of what you eat can help your body stabilize easily after stressful fluctuations.

 A healthy diet should be well rounded and meet all your nutritional needs, as well as be enjoyable to eat and include the following: